Why Are There Black Spots on My Leaves

 Rule out water, light, and soil conditions before changing your full routine.

-Leaf wetness and low airflow
+Leaf wetness plus low airflow

 ⚡ Fastest next step: Check whether spots are actively spreading on new leaves and whether foliage stays wet for long periods.